Process data in an Amazon S3 bucket with Distributed Map - Amazon Step Functions

 Process data in an Amazon S3 bucket with Distributed Map

-This sample project demonstrates how you can use the Distributed Map state to process large-scale data, for example, analyze historical weather data and identify the weather station that has the higest average temperature on the planet each month.
+This sample project demonstrates how you can use the Distributed Map state to process large-scale data, for example, analyze historical weather data and identify the weather station that has the highest average temperature on the planet each month.
 The weather data is recorded in over 12,000 CSV files, which in turn are stored in an Amazon S3 bucket.

 This sample project includes two Distributed Map states named Distributed S3 copy NOA Data and ProcessNOAAData.
 Distributed S3 copy NOA Data iterates over the CSV files in a public Amazon S3 bucket named noaa-gsod-pds and copies them to an Amazon S3 bucket in your Amazon Web Services account.
 ProcessNOAAData iterates over the copied files and includes a Lambda function that performs the temperature analysis.